All About Hoof Abscesses

-An abscess can be an extremely painful internal hoof infection for our horses, that can range from causing minor lameness to preventing a horse from any weight bearing on the affected leg at all.
+The first time most horse owners find out about an abscess is normally when their horse presents with lameness.
+Which can sometimes be so severe that the poor animal can look like they have seriously injured themselves or even broken a limb.
+As an abscess can be an extremely painful internal hoof infection for our horses.
+That can range from causing minor lameness in the hoof to preventing a horse from any weight bearing on the affected leg at all.

-Abscesses happen inside the inner workings of the hoof capsule, and often no sign of the abscess itself can be found externally, though a digital pulse can accompany the lameness at the rear of the hoof, and sometimes swelling will be present in the leg too.
-Abscesses are very common reasons for lameness in domestic horses, and most horses suffer from at least one abscess in their lives, if not more.
+Abscesses happen inside the inner workings of the hoof capsule, and often no sign of the abscess itself can be found externally, though a digital pulse can sometimes accompany the lameness at the rear of the hoof, and swelling can also be present in the leg too.
+They are very common reasons for lameness in domestic horses, and most horses suffer from at least one abscess in their lives, if not more which is to be expected and totally normal.

-Abscesses are caused by infectious debris such as sand, dirt and manure etc....tracking up into the inner hoof capsule through holes in the normally sealed white line areas, causing bacterial and fungal agents to be able gain access into the internal tissues, which are referred to as sub solar or sub mural tissue,that is the soft tissue dermis layer located inside the hoof capsule itself.
+99% of hoof abscesses are caused by infectious debris such as sand, dirt and manure etc....tracking up into the inner hoof capsule through holes in the normally sealed white line areas of the hoof, causing bacterial and fungal agents to be able gain access into the internal tissues, which are referred to as sub solar or sub mural tissue, that is the soft tissue dermis layer located inside the hoof capsule itself.
 Once these foreign matters gain access to the inner hoof, a septic pus filled cavity forms inside and this is the cause of our horses pain and lameness.
 Bacterial access happens through small openings into the hoof that occur in in our horses hooves in 1 of 3 ways as follows:

 minor tears...causing small inflammatory tracks that again allow debris into the inner workings of the hoof, causing these infection filled cavities, and the pressure and pain that come with that from abscesses.